FRENCH BUCKWHEAT PANCAKES

 7. Repeat until the batter is used up.

 THE TRUFFLE CASHEW BUTTER & MUSHROOMS

 Mushrooms and pancakes are very good bedfellows.
 Especially when accompanied with this truffle cashew butter which boosts those earthy, rich flavours.
-The cashew butter is impossibly moreish and worth making in vast quantities!
-And like the Galletes this is a Vegan Combo.
+Not only the cashew butter is impossibly moreish and worth making in vast quantities, like the Galettes themselves, it is also a Vegan combo.